Can Coffee Help Anxiety?

 Anxiety Essential Reads

 There can be other negative health effects: Caffeine at long-term high doses can encourage mineral loss like magnesium, which is an important co-factor for brain neurotransmitters.
 Coffee may also contribute to fluctuations in blood sugar, which can raise anxiety levels.
 I have learned with my patients, if he or she is too depleted, and takes in too much coffee, they will burn out even more.

 As you probably already know, caffeine-sensitive individuals may experience more insomnia.
 As we learned earlier, poor sleep will promote both anxiety and depression in predisposed individuals.
 If a patient is not sleeping, I will recommend they stop coffee until the sleeping issue is solved.

 As far as dosing coffee, I find for most people who do well with coffee, two cups a day, sipped slowly works well.
 More tends to make people who tend to anxiety become anxious and experience heart palpitations.

-Oh, one more note – it is probably healthiest to skip the all sugar.
-And if you are sensitive to dairy, switch to a natural non-dairy creamer or a better milk (see my article on milk).
-Some of my patients do find adding a little fat like butter or dairy/non-dairy creamer also slows the ‘hit’ of the caffeine, creating a more balanced boost to mood.
+Oh, one more note — it is probably healthiest to skip all sugar.
+And if you are sensitive to dairy, switch to a natural non-dairy creamer or better milk (see my article on milk).
+Some of my patients do find adding a little fat like butter or dairy/non-dairy creamer also slows the "hit" of the caffeine, creating a more balanced boost to mood.